 The basic premise of Constructor Theory is that all physical theories can be described in terms of which transformations of matter (processes or tasks) are possible, which are impossible, and why.
-For the purpose of the current framework, a “task” consists of an input configuration of matter (which can be described by a finite set of physical variables), an output configuration of matter (ditto), and a Constructor (Agent/Mechanism) which performs the task by generating the output when presented with the input.
-While the New Mechanical Philosophy contemplates one-off processes, we (like Constructor Theorists) will be concerned entirely with tasks wherein the Constructor/Mechanism/Agent remains essentially unchanged and able to repeat the task.
+For the purpose of the current framework, a “task” consists of an input configuration of matter (which can be described by a finite set of physical variables), an output configuration of matter (ditto), and a Constructor (which I will sometimes replace with the words Mechanism or Context) which performs the task by generating the output when presented with the input.
+While it’s possible to contemplate one-off processes which physically alter the system we call the Context or Mechanism, for our purposes here we (like Constructor Theorists) will be concerned entirely with tasks wherein the Constructor/Mechanism/Context remains essentially unchanged and able to repeat the task.

 A task will typically be diagrammed as follows: